TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

 .. c:function:: int PyRun_InteractiveLoopFlags(FILE *fp, const char *filename, PyCompilerFlags *flags)

-   Read and execute statements from a file associated with an interactive device until EOF is reached.
-The user will be prompted using ``sys.ps1`` and ``sys.ps2``.  *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+   Read and execute statements kutoka a file associated with an interactive device until EOF is reached.
+The user will be prompted using ``sys.ps1`` and ``sys.ps2``.  *filename* is decoded kutoka the filesystem encoding (:func:`sys.getfilesystemencoding`).
 Returns ``0`` at EOF or a negative number upon failure.